kamu-data/helm-charts/DEVELOPERS.md

 ## Repository content and structure

 This repository contains all charts published by Kamu.
-In general they could be classified into two categories:
+In general, they could be classified into two categories:

 * **Product charts** manage different components of Kamu platform.
 They